thephpleague/commonmark/docs/index.md

 ## Community Integrations & Extensions

 An updated list of pre-built integrations and extensions can be found in the [Related Packages](https://github.com/thephpleague/commonmark#%EF%B8%8F-related-packages) section of the `README`.

-# Sponsors

-We'd like to thank the following people for supporting the ongoing development of this project:

- - [RIPS Technologies](https://www.ripstech.com/) for supporting this project with a complimentary [RIPS SaaS](https://www.ripstech.com/product/) license
- - [JetBrains](https://www.jetbrains.com/) for supporting this project with complimentary [PhpStorm](https://www.jetbrains.com/phpstorm/) licenses

-Are you interested in sponsoring this project?
-[Make a pledge via Patreon](https://www.patreon.com/join/colinodell) and we may include your name here!